dux/joshua/README.md

 <a name="rest"></a>
 ### Can work in REST or JSON RPC mode

-By default API works on POST for all methods, but you can modify the behaviour by enabling specific methods
+By default API works on POST for all methods and raises error for any other reqest type.
+You can modify the behaviour by enabling specific methods using for example `allow :get` to allow `HTTP GET`, shortcut `gettable` or `force :get` to only allow `HTTP GET`.

+#### Example requests

 ```bash
 # this POST request will in production by default